Panasonic PT-AE7000 vs. Epson Home Cinema 5010 Projector Comparison - Split Screen vs. Lens Memory

 How many people actually go widescreen?
 I have no good numbers but one company, upon my request - Carada, did provide me their trending on Cinemascope (anamorphic) screens.
 They really sell primarily (or only) to the home market.

 Before I roll out the percentages, let me point out that in addtion to screens, Carada makes their Masquerade (I have one in my testing room), which is a screen masking system.
 Most of those Masquerades, like mine, work with 2.35:1 or other cinemascope screens.
-As a result, a much larger portion of those shopping for wide screens, would tend to gravitate towards Carada, due to the Masquerade.
+As a result a much larger portion of those shopping for screens would tend to gravitate towards Carada, due to the Masquerade.

-Still from the data he prepared for me, mostly sales of those anamorphic screens grew slowly, as their percentage of sales, from 2004 - 2008 from 2% to about 6%
+Still from the data he prepared for me, mostly those anamorphic screens grew slowly as their percentage of sales, from 2004 - 2008 from 2% to about 6%

 Then (and I assume in conjunction with the Masquerade hitting the market), there's a significant jump over the last three years where their percentage has been over 10%, and it looks like about an average between 15 and 16 percent.
-When I consider the Masquerade and the anamorphic screens sold with it, I'll speculate that the number of Cinemascope width screens is probably approaching 10% of the market.
-Consider though, that it's likely that the majority of home theater systems using $10,000 plus projectors, use Cinemascope screens.
-It is possible those expensive projectors paired with expensive anamorphic lenses, could account for half of all those anamorphic screens.
-In other words, I just don't have access to accurate numbers.
+When I consider the Masquerade and the anamorphic screens sold with it, I'll speculate that the number of Cinemascope width screens is probably at least approaching 10% of the market.
+Consider, though, that almost all systems with $10,000 plus projectors use Cinemascope screens, and those more expensive projectors could account for half of the anamorphic screens.

-Summary: if you are movies-only viewer, definitely the Lens Memory has appeal, if it will work in your room.
-Note, you likely won't be able to rear shelf mount as the projector has to be positioned in the short half of its range...
+Summary: if you are movies only viewer, definitely the Lens Memory has appeal, if it will work in your room Note, you won't be able to rear shelf mount as the projector has to be positioned in the short half of its range...